New Construction / NOR / 2016 /

 3. The typical recycling rates from the waste management company.

-4. A permanent structure (or internal space) within the asset site boundary that can be converted to comply with all criteria requirements.
-Layout drawings must be provided showing how this space could be converted in future, including meeting all relevant criteria for: • User and vehicle access, • Area requirements for waste storage, • Appropriate size and number of containers for the expected waste streams, and • Space allowance for any additional waste processing requirements e.g. compactors, composting containers, water outlets etc.
+4. A permanent internal or external space within the asset site boundary that can be converted to comply with all criteria requirements.
+Drawings must be provided showing how this space could be converted in future, including meeting all relevant criteria for: • User and vehicle access, • Area requirements for waste storage, • Appropriate size and number of containers for the expected waste streams, and • Space allowance for any additional waste processing requirements e.g. compactors, composting containers, water outlets etc.

 09-Feb-2024 - Requirements clarified.
 Applicability updated to include construction waste storage for BIU V6 Rsc 02.